-Reports on the Settlers Rest Stormwater Pilot Project that were held in April and May 2015 to teach the local watershed community low cost ways to improve their landscape and help keep Oak Creek clean.
+The reports that follow are on the Settlers Rest Stormwater Pilot Project that were held in April and May 2015 to teach the local watershed community low-cost ways to improve their landscape and help keep Oak Creek clean.

 May and June Clean Water Workshops